mikemartin/statamic-butik-documentation/installation/installation/README.md

 With this starter kit we did much more then just setting up _butik_ for you.
 We also created a complete e-commerce website ready for you to use.
 It has been our focus to make it aesthetically pleasing and if needed easily adaptable to change according to your needs.

-Feel free to use the preset design exactly as it is, just tweak a few things or rebuild all templates from scratch in accordance with your own tastes.
+Feel free to use the Starter Kit exactly as it is, tweak a few things or fully customize the design to match your branding.

 {% page-ref page="starter-kit.md" %}